 Which is a common thing that golfers experience with other forms of golf teaching.

 I highly recommend it, as a great way to quickly improve not only your scoring but also, your overall understanding of the game of golf.

 Please note that this type of coaching is based around how you play the game on the golf course and score, not the technique you use – so if you are having big problems with technique – individual golf coaching is what you need first and once I’ve sorted that out for you, then we can head out to do on course coaching!

 One of the reasons that on course coaching is so effective, is that it solves a problem that I see golfers struggling with frequently on the golf course.

-The false confidence that golfers gain from hitting golf ball after golf ball from driving range mats, simulators or whatever other artificial practice system they use – whether they are doing that on their own or getting lessons on their technique from a teacher.
+The false confidence that is gained from hitting ball after ball from driving range mats, in simulators or any other sort of repetitive practice that they do – thinking it will improve their golf game.

 Did Ian just say ‘false confidence’?

 Yes, I did and in my experience, it’s actually quite damaging to a golfers mental state.